 Finance and investment: We have brought forward the timetable for developing the revenue budget and developed key performance indicators for transactional services.
-We are appointing a new Investment Director role whose role will include leading on developing a Commercial Strategy.
+Our newly appointed Director of Investment and Commercial Activities took up his role at the end of April 2019, which will include leading on developing a Commercial Strategy.